Business for Engineers

 (14th Oct - 18th Oct)

-Value & Storytelling (with James Jesty)
+Value & Storytelling (with special guest James Jesty)

 Wednesday Activity - Supermarket Challenge, Part 2: You’re going to now pitch your idea to a different team (and visa versa), critique the ideas and give constructive feedback.
 Consider key storytelling elements such as: Context, Characters, Conflict & Concept.